-Following consideration of all feedback, a final Local Centres Strategy will be published before a Planning Proposal is prepared to amend Willoughby Local Environmental Plan 2012 and Willoughby Development Control Plan to give legal effect to changes where required.
+The next step following the publication of this final Strategy is to prepare a Planning Proposal to amend the Willoughby Local Environmental Plan 2012 and the Willoughby Development Control Plan to give legal effect to changes where required.
+The recommendations of heritage and transport specialist studies will assist input for future planning provisions for the local centres.